 Stats at a Glance:

 On December 31, 2011, I embarked upon a run around the world.
-This run is expected to take nearly two years, and will cover over 26,000 km.
-I am raising funds for charity as part of the effort.
-In simple terms, the event encompasses running the equivalent of more than 600 marathons in as many days.
+This run was expected to take more than 20 months, and cover over 26,000 km.
+I raised funds for charity as part of the effort.
+In simple terms, the event encompassed running the equivalent of 622 marathons in as many days.

-I began in Sydney at the Opera House, and will be finishing at precisely the same place.
-I am heading in a predominantly easterly direction around the world until I arrive back in Sydney, and will be running on five of the seven continents.
-I have already crossed the Rockies and the Andes, and will be crossing deserts like the Nullarbor.
+I began in Sydney at the Opera House, with the intention of finishing at precisely the same place.
+I headed in a predominantly easterly direction around the world until I arrived back in Sydney, and ran on five of the seven continents.
+I crossed the Rockies and the Andes, as well as deserts like the Nullarbor.

-I am lucky enough to have a support crew accompanying me for the duration of my journey.
-My wife, Carmel is “driving the course”, transporting our gear and providing me with drinks and food when necessary.
-Carmel is also chronicling the trip with her amazing photography.
-Our good friend, Libby, also accompanied us for the first five months of the run.
+I was lucky enough to have a support crew accompanying me for the duration of my journey.
+My wife, Carmel “drove the course”, transporting our gear and providing me with drinks and food when necessary.
+Carmel also chronicled the trip with her amazing photography.

-I will be following the guidelines for running around the world that are implicit in Jesper Olsen’s World Run 1 – the first undisputed and fully documented run around the world – which he completed in 2005.
-These guidelines are the basis for the official world record for the “Fastest Circumnavigation of the Earth on Foot”, as adminstered by the Book of Alternative Records.
-Guinness World Records has also defined a set of criteria for the “Fastest Circumnavigation of the Earth on Foot”.
-These rules are also, for the most part, consistent with Jesper’s precedent.
+I followed the guidelines for running around the world that are implicit in Jesper Olsen’s World Run 1 – the first undisputed and fully documented run around the world – which he completed in 2005.
+These guidelines are the basis for the official world record for the “Fastest Circumnavigation of the Earth on Foot”, as administered by the Book of Alternative Records.

-Guys like Tony Mangan, Jesper Olsen, and Pat Farmer – all much better ultra runners than me – are like-minded people with a similar taste for adventure and a clear love of being out on the road – not just seeing the ever-changing countryside, but hearing and smelling it too, and all at a pace which allows you to really appreciate the experience.
+People like Tony Mangan, Jesper Olsen, Rosie Swale Pope, and Pat Farmer – all more experienced ultra runners than me – are like-minded people with a similar taste for adventure and a clear love of being out on the road – not just seeing the ever-changing countryside, but hearing and smelling it too, and all at a pace which allows you to really appreciate the experience.